tablexi/nucore-open/doc/HOWTO_oracle.md

 * Once installed make sure to use this ruby instance
   - Run `rvm use ruby-3.3.0-x86_64`

-5. If ruby-oci8 is not founding Oracle instant client installed you can install it manually and specifying the route where Oracle instant client is located.
+5. If ruby-oci8 doesn't find Oracle instant client installed you can install it manually and specifying the route where Oracle instant client is located.
-As the Oracle instant client was installing before setting it will be located at the arm64 Homebrew path.
+As the Oracle instant client was installed before setting the x86 Homebrew path, it will be located at the arm64 Homebrew path.

   - Run `export DYLD_LIBRARY_PATH=/opt/homebrew/Cellar/instantclient-basic/19.8.0.0.0dbru/lib`
   - Run `gem install ruby-oci8 -- --with-instant-client-dir=/opt/homebrew/Cellar/instantclient-basic/19.8.0.0.0dbru`

-This are example path, please make sure to type your specific path.
+This is an example path, please make sure to type your specific path.

 ### Oracle instant client folder structure

 It can happen that you have Oracle instant client correctly installed but ruby-oci8 can't find specific files on the instantclient-basic folder.
-This is happens as Oracle instant client consists of different packages and they may be stored in different folders.
+This happens as Oracle instant client consists of different packages and they may be stored in different folders.

 Here is the fix: